pantheon-systems/documentation/source/content/customer-scheduled-cron-jobs.md

 </Alert>

-The Terminus Scheduled Jobs Plugin allows customers to schedule and automate specific tasks or jobs according to their requirements.
-It empowers users to define the frequency, timing, and specific actions to be executed automatically, saving time and effort.

-Customers can specify the desired frequency (e.g., daily, weekly, monthly, hourly), and the actions to be performed.
+The [Terminus](/terminus-overview) Scheduled Jobs Plugin allows customers to schedule and automate specific cron jobs according to their requirements.
+You can specify the desired frequency (e.g., daily, weekly, monthly, hourly), and the actions to be performed.
 The system then executes the scheduled jobs automatically based on the provided instructions.

+### Jobs "Budget"

+Each site has a fixed allocated budget of 300 minutes per day.
+This is calculated as the sum of all job durations, from the moment the job has started until it finished.

+There are currently no restrictions around the number of schedules that can be created for any given site.
+If the daily budget is exhausted, running jobs are given a 15 minute grace period after which a timeout signal will be issued.
+No other jobs will be created that day until midnight UTC when all budgets are reset.
+In calculating the budget, partial minutes are rounded up.

+### Job Timeouts

+Timeouts are dynamic and dependent on the remaining budget plus the 15 minute grace period.
+For instance, the daily available budget at the start of the day is 300 minutes, which means the first job's timeout is 315 minutes.
+When a job is launched throughout the day and the remaining budget is 60 minutes, the timeout will be calculated to 75 minutes.

 ## Requirements